jacksonhyde/picobuild/README.md

 ## Usage

 #### `npm start`
-Injects your code into the p8 cart and watches for changes to '.lua' files in `.src`.
+Injects your code into the p8 cart and watches for changes to `.lua` files in `.src`.

 #### `npm run publish`
 Upload an exported cart to Github pages (see below)